-- 1. INIT Pin on the DIP Switch and RAM Data - If the power supply is turned OFF and ON again when the INIT pin on the Machine Controller SW1 DIP switch is turned ON, the data in RAM will be cleared. - If the power supply is turned OFF and ON again when the INIT pin is turned OFF, the data from the flash memory will be loaded and will overwrite the RAM data.
-Therefore, if the power supply must be turned OFF while writing or editing a program, make sure you save the data to the Machine Controller's flash memory to protect the RAM data. - 2.
-Power Interruptions after Self Configuration After performing self configuration, turn OFF the power supply to the Machine Controller only after the definition data is saved to the flash memory of the Machine Controller.
-If by chance, the power supply is turned OFF before the data is saved, perform self configuration again.
-Refer to the following section for information on saving data to the flash memory.
-Saving to Flash Memory (page 4-68)
+- 1. INIT Pin on the DIP Switch and RAM Data - If the power supply is turned OFF and ON again when the INIT pin on the Machine Controller SW1 DIP switch is set to ON, the RAM data will be cleared. - If the power supply is turned OFF and ON again while the INIT pin is set to OFF, the data from the flash memory will be loaded and the RAM data will be overwritten with it.
+Therefore, if the power supply must be turned OFF while writing or editing a program, make sure you save the data to the Machine Controller's flash memory to protect the RAM data. - Power Interruptions after Self Configuration After performing self configuration, turn OFF the power supply to the Machine Controller only after the definition data is saved to the flash memory of the Machine Controller.
+If by chance the power supply is turned OFF before the data is saved, perform self configuration again.
+Refer to the following section for details on saving data to the flash memory.